What is the main difference between FireWire and USB audio interface? Is it better to connect your audio devices via FireWire or USB?

-FireWire Expansion cards for desktop cards are readily available as opposed for laptops which are relatively difficult to acquire and expensive.
+FireWire Expansion cards for desktop cards are readily available as opposed to laptops which are relatively difficult to acquire and expensive.
 You’ll also be required to purchase a different set of cables to use with your computer.

 USB is more widely used as all computers manufactured after 2000 support some form of USB connection.
-With decent data rate speeds of 480 Mbps or 60MB per second, they have become perfect for use with external data storage devices and audio equipment.

 Not many devices support FireWire.
 Therefore you’ll have to source for additional equipment which includes expansion cards and cables.